Facebook_off Twitter_off Pinterest Youtube_off Emailnewsletter

 Action: Take your pet to the vet or emergency clinic for care.
 The vet may administer blood transfusions and/or oxygen, followed by fluid therapy.

-unripe tomatoes and stems can be toxic to dogsTomatoes (unripe or plant part) - contain tomatine, an alkaloid related to solanine and atropine.
+Unripe tomatoes and the plant part of tomatoes contain tomatine, an alkaloid related to solanine and atropine.
 As the fruit ripens, the tomatine is metabolized.
 Therefore, ripened, red tomatoes are not likely to be harmful to a dog when eaten.

-However, tomato plants (the vines, stems and leaves) are toxic and can cause serious symptoms if eaten.
-Green, unripened tomatoes can also be potentially harmful, but contain less of the toxic chemicals - tomatine and atrophine - than the plant parts.
+Green, unripened tomatoes can also be potentially harmful, but contain less of the toxic chemicals – tomatine and atropine – than the plant parts and therefore might simply cause stomach upset.

 Atropine is concentrated in the vines and leaves of a tomato plant and can cause dilated pupils, tremors, and heart arrhythmias.
 Tomatine triggers abnormalities with the nervous system, kidneys and digestive tract.